nodejs/node/doc/api/net.md

 (useful to find which port was assigned when getting an OS-assigned address):
 `{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`.

-For a server listening on a pipe or UNIX domain socket, the name is returned as a string.
+For a server listening on a pipe or Unix domain socket, the name is returned as a string.

 ```js